My Freshly Hatched Shell In The GD Loft

 (and a 50p as a point of reference)

 Got talking to a [different] professional GRP finisher about the fine lines that I can't shift, and he informed me that if the temperature in the working environment [the garage] is too low, flatting cold gelcoat can be like using a damp doughnut to polish granite.
-I have to admit, I was flatting [on-and-off] between Jan-March, and the air temperature in the garage was about 8-10 degrees centigrade, and that was with the wall heater going.
+I have to admit, I was flatting [on-and-off] between Dec-March, and the air temperature in the garage was about 8-10 degrees centigrade, and that was with the wall heater going.
 Moreover, the gelcoat was very cold all the time I was working on it -and- I was using cold water to lubricate the pad.

-Retrospectively it appears I did everything wrong for the time of year.
+Retrospectively it appears I did everything right but at the wrong time of year.
 He suggested when flatting in winter, the garage will need to be at least 15 degrees and he recommended I also slightly warm up the gelcoat with a hair dryer or heat gun...
 Not my first course of action Kemosabe.
 But as this is all new to me, and to minimize the risk, but to try to recreate the conditions, I compromised and waited for a lovely spring day (May) and let the car sit in direct sunlight to warm up.
 I also used warm water as the lubricant.
 Conditions were 18 degrees in the shade and about 30-33 degrees in direct sunlight.

 Success...
 The gelcoat responded better to the wet & dry, and the G3 with the polisher was much more effective.
 I did, however, have to be much more careful as I realized that even a creased piece of wet and dry could mark the surface.
 I also went over the scuffing with 2500 and 3000 grit wet & dry before using the polisher.